Susan Allen (musician): Career

 Allen's last recording, Postcard from Heaven, was released in April 2015 when she had already been diagnosed with terminal cancer.
 Among the works on the album are two by John Cage with whom Allen had a close collaborative friendship, often improvising together in concerts from 1981 until his death in 1992.
 Towards the end of her illness Allen moved to Seattle, Washington to be near her family.
-She died at a hospice in nearby Kirkland on September 7, 2015 at the age of 64.
+She died at a hospice in nearby Kirkland on September 7, 2015, at the age of 64.
 Two months after her death, Jacques Burtin, who had recorded a series of improvisations with Allen in 2007 and 2012, wrote that although she could play the most difficult scores from Renaissance music to Pierre Boulez and was one of the rare harpists who could also play authentic jazz, improvisation was her "beloved child".
-Her book, Passage of Desire: Improvisation and the Human Journey, was unfinished at the time of her death.
+Her book, Passage of Desire: Improvisation and the Human Journey was unfinished at the time of her death, but completed and published by colleague and collaborator Nicholas Chase (musician) in 2024.